Florida Center for Behavioral Health Workforce

 Each mentee will receive a $5,000 stipend, distributed over two semesters, for meaningful participation.

-Mentors will receive either a $1,000 stipend or 25 volunteer hours, which may support applications to the Florida Reimbursement Assistance for Medical Education (FRAME) program.
+Mentors will receive either a $1,000 stipend or nine volunteer hours, which may support applications to the Florida Reimbursement Assistance for Medical Education (FRAME) program.

 Note: Stipends are considered taxable income.
 FCBHW will cover the cost of taxes for both mentees and mentors; however, recipients are responsible for reporting the stipend on their federal income tax returns.